Forget a GOP civil war — the biggest fight plaguing Hill Republicans may be Trump vs. Trump

 The seeming about-face on immigration isn't the first time Republicans have followed their leader, only to find him suddenly marching in the opposite direction.

-"I think President Trump was right in walking away from a summit that clearly was not going to be about denuclearization," said Sen. Cory Gardner, R-Colo., the head of the Senate Republicans' campaign arm.
+"I think President Trump was right in walking away from a summit that clearly was not going to be about denuclearization," said Sen. Cory Gardner of Colorado, the head of the Senate Republicans' campaign arm.

 Less than a week later, the Republicans backing Trump's decision to walk away found themselves effectively standing alone, as the administration revealed that it was "actively" preparing for the summit after all — and the president's tone on North Korea's leader again turned positive.